 More than 55,000 new jobs could become available between 2016 and 2026 in Minnesota's arts, entertainment, and recreation sector.
 And that's not counting the many creative individuals such as designers who contribute their professional services to a wide variety of different industries.
 For example, over that same period, over 6,600 job opportunities could open up for graphic designers, and more than 900 openings could become available for multimedia artists and animators.
 Plus, the employment of interior designers and web designers/developers could grow by four percent and eight percent, respectively.1

 Find nearby training opportunities in Minnesota right now.
 Simply put your zip code into the search field below to find a school that can help you reach your goals!

-* Minnesota Department of Employment and Economic Development, website last visited on April 7, 2017.
+1 Minnesota Department of Employment and Economic Development, Employment Statistics by Industry, website last visited on January 28, 2020.

 2 Mayo Clinic, website last visited on January 28, 2020.